jomurgel/PocketCasterApp/README.md

 # PocketCasterApp
-An Electron-powered app for PocketCastss
+An Electron-powered app for PocketCasts